 The US healthcare industry is undergoing unprecedented churn.
 My unique contribution as a board member has been to apply my strategic perspective and tactical experience from the high-tech industry with a deep understanding of and passion for El Camino Hospital.
 Our accomplishments include:

-- As El Camino Hospital Board Chair I drove increased transparency and oversight quality by adding 24 community members, with deep subject matter expertise to six newly created oversight committees.
+- As El Camino Hospital Board Chair I drove increased transparency and accountability by adding 24 community members, with deep subject matter expertise to six newly created oversight committees.
 This Innovation in district hospital governance has delivered on extremely high expectations for an improved quality of governance.

 - Recognizing the diverse needs of district residents we continue to work with community organizations to improve service in: teen mental health, oncology, Heart and Vascular Institute, Womens Hospital, Stroke Center, domestic violence survivors, school nursing programs, South Asian Heart Center and Chinese Health Initiatives.